ArrowrIcon Home icon

 Brown paper roll used for wrapping purchases in Boots the chemist shops.
 Photographed in Fagans Museum of Welsh Life.

-Chemists made up doctor's prescriptions themselves.
-Pills were packaged in small brown glass bottles, ointments in cardboard tubs with lids and liquids in glass bottles, invariably labelled as 'the mixture' irrespective of whatever happened to be in them.
+Chemists/pharmacists made up doctor's prescriptions themselves.
+Pills were packaged in small brown glass bottles; ointments and powders in cardboard tubs with lids and liquids in glass bottles, invariably labelled as 'the mixture' irrespective of whatever happened to be in them.
+This form of packaging would have varied slightly from shop to shop.

 When shopping baskets got overfilled, there were no plastic bags tucked away for emergency use.
 The answer was string bags.
 They were made of ordinary brown string woven into a fairly large open net with a string handle which didn't take up much space in a shopping basket.
 Being brown string, they always looked rather dirty and were accordingly popular for carrying vegetables, which were never sold ready-washed.
 Potatoes and carrots were the worse offenders.
 We always had to wash them at home before peeling them, and the water ended up black and gritty.